The Mom Test" of Corma Company: How It Improves License Management

 Driving Product Innovation

 At Corma, we set out to provide our customers with the “IT in your pocket” experience for automated user provisioning and managing software licences.
 The Mom Test helps us get a clearer picture of the pain points our customers face, which in turn fosters product innovation.
-The feedback we gather through this approach ensures we frequently develop new features to build solutions that truly matter.
+Identifying the most crucial point or pain point allows us to prioritize which features or innovations to develop next.
+When we address the right customer pain point, a wonderful solution can emerge that truly resonates with users.